iropro428/DataScience-Project/README.md

 # Live Music: Digital Popularity vs Reality

-## From Streams to Stages
-To what extent do digital Spotify metrics predict the physical reality of global concert tours?

----

-## Project Objective

-This project examines whether digital streaming indicators — particularly Spotify popularity metrics — can predict measurable real-world outcomes in live music performance.

-We aim to bridge the gap between:

-- **Digital popularity (streams, followers, popularity scores)**
-- **Physical concert performance (ticket availability, scheduling, geographic reach)**

-The project integrates multiple APIs to construct a structured, reproducible data pipeline for cross-platform analysis.

----

-# Research Dimensions

-## 1. Streaming & Ticket Power

-- How does the number of Spotify followers correlate with the average ticket sales of a current tour for the same artists?
-- How does Spotify's "Popularity" metric differ between artists whose events are marked as *off-sale* versus still *on-sale*?
-- To what extent does a “Viral Hit” (high Spotify popularity and recent release) correlate with price dynamics (min/max price ranges) and ticket availability on the primary market compared to established artists?

-# Live Music: Digital Popularity vs Reality

 # From Streams to Stages
 To what extent do digital Spotify metrics predict the physical reality of global concert tours?